All Episodes

 And he wants to know, did it change anything?

-This is Romney's election to lose, and until October 30 was losing it.
+This is Romney's election to lose.

 Now he's back into it.

-Look what's happening in the states like Pennsylvania, Minnesota states that have had no money.
+Look what's happening in the states like Pennsylvania, Minnesota, states that have had no money.

-If I told you two weeks before the election in 2008 that Indiana and North Carolina were going to go, Barack Obama, you'd have said I was crazy.
+If I had told you two weeks before the election in 2008 that Indiana and North Carolina were going to go.

 This is on the verge of tipping.

-We're somewhere between 80 and 04, and right now, if the president didn't get what he should have gotten last night, uh-oh.
+And right now, if the president didn't get what he should have gotten last night, uh-oh.

 Well, he didn't.